You don’t need to buy brand new and expensive Peco and Hornby track for your model railway. Use these 7 techniques and save your money.

 Now you’re talking.

-A word of caution however, avoid the professional house-clearance type sellers and auctioneers at the boot fairs.
-They usually have large stalls, multiple tables or if outside a large van with their business name on the side.
+A word of caution, however, avoid the professional house-clearance type sellers at the boot fairs.
+They usually have large stalls, multiple tables or outside a large van with their business name on the side.
 These sellers usually have inflated ideas of the value of their stock and will charge a lot.
+Additionally, and this is something I’ve noticed a lot, these house-clearance sellers are in the business of shifting stuff don’t care for what they’re selling.
+You’ll often see box after box laying on the floor in front of their vans with the contents just slung in so the track etc., gets bashed around.

 Second-hand dealers of model railways can be your best friend.
 They naturally understand what they’re selling, will be able to advise on quality and may be open to negotiating.